committing slow motion suicide.

 and said he could no longer remain on the board.

-Amigo has today issued a Response to statement by James Benamor disagreeing with much of what Benamor said:
+Amigo issued a Response to statement by James Benamor disagreeing with much of what Benamor said:

 Mr Benamor’s statement contains several material inaccuracies and is fundamentally incorrect in a number of respects.
 Amigo does not accept Mr Benamor’s account of events…